Suvink/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-service-with-docker.md

     | **Component Name**        | `greetings`        |
     | **Description**           | Send greetings     |

-5. Connect to GitHub**:
-   - Go to the **GitHub** tab.
+5. Go to the **GitHub** tab.
     - Click **Authorize with GitHub** to connect your GitHub account.
 If you haven’t connected your GitHub repository to Choreo, enter your GitHub credentials and select the repository you forked in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

     !!! note
         The **Choreo GitHub App** requires the following permissions:
          - Read and write access to code and pull requests.
          - Read access to issues and metadata.

         You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if needed.
 Write access is only used for sending pull requests; Choreo will not push changes directly to your repository.